renathossain/vscode-markdown-runner/DEMO.md

 Run the following code blocks to test out all the features:

-Run code snippets and bash files in the terminal:
+Run code snippets by pressing Ctrl + Left Click:

 `ping google.com`

+Run the following as a Bash File or line by line in the terminal:

 ```bash
 ping google.com